English rib stitch

 - more attention in finishing

-👉 Result: a more expensive garment but perceived as much more luxurious
+👉 Result: a more expensive garment but much more perceived as luxury

 Why is it called "English rib"?